The Just Come

 Or rather she changed.

 It started with the hair.
 It lengthened over its shoulders, darkening into the color of coal.
 The pale skin blackened, growing darker and darker to the color of shadow.
 Its clothing dissolved, becoming one with its black, inky skin.
-Its chin grew sharpened, cheeks smoothened out flawlessly, becoming more feminine.
+Its chin sharpened and its cheeks smoothened out flawlessly, becoming more feminine.
 Then the eyes.
-One moment they matched my hazel, then it closed its eyes then opened to reveal bright ivory, with bottomless pits for pupils.
+One moment they matched my hazel, then they closed and opened to reveal bright ivory, with bottomless pits for pupils.

 “Like this?” she whispered, drawing closer to the mirror.